wangvsa/CompDetector/README.md

 3. Put all samples into the corresponding clean directory

 #### Generate k-delay corrupted samples
+// You can skip this step if only want to train/test on 0-delay dataset.
 1. Restart the simulation from a corrupted checkpoint
 2. Run it for k iterations
 3. Split the output into windows and place them under ./error/k-delay/ directory, e.g.